michalkmet/xp-unscrambled-eggs/NOTES.md

 - ✅ UAT2.3: User can pass in 'seggawegg', it should return a 'saw'
 - ✅ UAT2.4: User can pass in 'leggalegga', it should return a 'lala'
 - ✅ UAT2.5: User can pass in 'heggeleggleggo', it should return a 'hello'
+- 🚧 UAT3.1: User can pass in 'heggey megganegg', it should return a 'hey man'